django/deps/draft/XXXX-dissolve-core.rst

 that repository as more of a bureaucratic role which carries with it no special privileges or status of any sort.

 Rationale
 =========

-Dissolving or reorganizing Django core is a recurring issue within core, the broader community of Django developers, and the DSF.
+Dissolving or reorganizing Django core is a recurring issue within Django core, the broader community of Django developers, and the DSF.
 In particular, there seems to be a consensus to remove the perceived bump in status asociated with membership in Django core.
 This DEP attempts to act on that consensus by providing a concrete proposal.

 Backwards Compatibility
 =======================

 N/A

 Reference Implementation
 ========================

 N/A

 Copyright
 =========